elkanuco/showcase/fund-transfer/docs/NOTES.md

 - Using experimental Maven plugin to reduce size of the jar and load dependencies on runtime
   - <https://github.com/dsyer/spring-boot-thin-launcher>

 ## Final Remarks

+> [!WARNING]  Discloser
+> - *THIS IS JUST A POC* : to every problem there are multiple solutions
-- *NOT INTENDEND TO BE PERFECT* This is a showcase of integrating different tools rendering a valid outcome
+> - *NOT INTENDEND TO BE PERFECT* This is a showcase of integrating different tools rendering a valid outcome
-- *NOT FULLY TESTED* Tests were added to show-case the strategy and the capability of testing
+> - *NOT FULLY TESTED* Tests were added to show-case the strategy and the capability of testing
-  - The strategy is basically cover all relevant cyclomatic complexity with unit testing and cover nominal use cases with integration tests
+>   - The strategy is basically cover all relevant cyclomatic complexity with unit testing and cover nominal use cases with integration tests
-    - to avoid redundancy and overly complex tests
+>     - to avoid redundancy and overly complex tests, and respecting the idempotence of test coverage

 ## Useful commands